Vintage Postcards of Rotterdam in the Twenties

 Fenix and the Whoremonger

-These new old postcards are usually most successful when they contain both old and new elements, because in that case the alienating effect is the strongest.
-That condition has been taken care of at Fenix 1 in Katendrecht, a monumental hundred-year-old warehouse that was topped with a spectacular residential building to a design by Mei Architects.
-That addition looks, especially on this postcard, as if it has been there for much longer than a few years.
+These new old vintage postcards are usually most successful when they contain both old and new elements, because in that case the alienating effect is the strongest.
+That condition has been taken care of at Fenix 1 in Katendrecht.
+The monumental hundred-year-old warehouse was topped with a spectacular residential building to a design by Mei Architects.
+Especially on this postcard, the addition looks as if it has been there for much longer than a few years.
 In the warehouse itself is room for retail and hospitality (the Fenix Food Factory) and culture (Conny Janssen Danst and Codarts)

 In the foreground we see Rijnhaven harbour and Rijnhaven bridge.
-The latter, nicknamed the Whoremonger as a reference to the illustrious past of Katendrecht, dates from 2012 and looks unmistakably 21st century, but is by no means out of place in this quasi-historical scene.
+The latter, nicknamed the Whoremonger as a reference to the illustrious past of Katendrecht, dates from 2012.
+It looks unmistakably 21st century, but is by no means out of place in this quasi-historical scene.

 It is not everyone’s favorite recent project, Forum Rotterdam.
 And to be honest: I would also have preferred to see the giant cube that my former employer OMA presented for this location in 2008.
-Apparently, that plan faced some headwinds from the zeitgeist because over the years it was steadily cut back until there was nothing left but patching up the existing buildings and filling in the remaining space with a Primark store.
+Apparently, that plan faced some headwinds from the zeitgeist.
+Over the years it was steadily cut back until there was nothing left but patching up the existing buildings and filling in the remaining space with a Primark store.